 The best: If your grandmother had one, you're lucky.
 The rest of us can find old-fashioned Griswold or Wagners off of eBay.
 Look for models that are completely smooth from reputable buyers, and expect to pay upwards of $100 for a high-quality, well-seasoned skillet.

 On a Budget: the 10 1/4-inch Seasoned Cast Iron Skillet from Lodge.
 Despite its claim to being pre-seasoned, you'll still have to season it yourself before it achieves true non-stick qualities, but you can't beat the price.
 If you find a traditional cast iron skillet to be too heavy, this model from Lodge is also great.

 A 10-Inch Non-Stick Skillet

 Ok, so if your cast iron skillet is perfectly seasoned, it should be completely nonstick.
 But for the rest of us mortals, a non-stick coated pan is a useful tool to have on hand for guaranteed results with omelets, pancakes, frittatas, and the like—things which you don't want to get stuck to the pan halfway through a precarious flipping step.

-Unlike with stainless skillets, a non-stick pan should never be heated up until it's smoking hot; The non-stick finish has a tendency to vaporize and can be harmful to your health.
+Unlike with stainless skillets, a non-stick pan should never be heated up until it's smoking hot; The non-stick finish has a tendency to vaporize and can be harmful.
 What does this mean?
 Well it means that you don't really need a super-thick pan designed for retaining heat.
 A pan that manages to distribute heat evenly with a minimal weight is all you're looking for, and that means that aluminum is the ideal material.
 I like having one with a cover so that I can steam my fried eggs and omelets whenever I feel the urge to.

 And we all know not to use metal utensils on non-stick surfaces, right?